 As for infants, the WHO recommends only breastfeeding for the first six months, then breastfeeding plus some other foods until at least the age of two.

 Take Care Of Your Basic Body Needs

 Get enough rest.
 “Better is a handful of rest than a double handful of hard work and striving after the wind.”
-This old saying clearly points out how important should rest be.
+This old saying clearly points out how important rest should be.

-No doubt that modern lifestyle and demands of our daily obligations have put so much pressure on our time we have during a day that sometimes it seems only way we can manage to fulfill our obligations is by taking time from sleep.
+No doubt that the modern lifestyle and demands of our daily obligations have put so much pressure on our time we have during a day that sometimes it seems the only way we can manage to fulfill our obligations is by taking time from sleep.

 But sleep is essential to good health.
 Studies show that during sleep our body and brain repair themselves, benefiting memory and mood.

 Sleep reinforces our immune system and reduces the risk of infection, diabetes, stroke, heart disease, cancer, obesity, depression, and perhaps even Alzheimer’s disease.

 Most adults need seven to eight hours of sleep every night to look, feel, and perform their best.
 Young people need even more.
 Sleep-deprived teens are more prone to have psychological troubles and to fall asleep when driving.